nick-prendergast/test-assignment-financing-v1.7/README.md

 ## What you need to do

 You need to implement the financing algorithm according to the specification.
 The algorithm has to calculate the results of the financing and persist them.
-One invocation of the algorithm represents one financing round.
-The invoices financed in a financing round are considered to be "financed" and may not be financed in the subsequent financing rounds.
+The invoices financed in a one application run are considered to be "financed" and must not be financed in the subsequent applications runs.

 To store the results of the financing, you will have to adjust the data structure.
 You are free to create new entities and adjust the existing ones.